Send the link below via email or IMCopy

 Watch Lauren Zuniga's Ted Talk, in which she performs two of her poems, thick with imagery.

-Make a list of the images that stand out to you most in each piece (at least 8-10 items for each).
+Make a list of the images that stand out to you most in each piece (at least 5 items for each of the two poems, so you need ten items total).

 Next, let's review SOUND devices.